Supply chain tokens see triple-digit gains as the global economy recovers By Cointelegraph - Up News Info

 Over the last few weeks, blockchain projects focused on supply chains and logistics have seen tremendous growth as the coronavirus-induced economic gridlock begins to loosen and future concerns related to the global pandemic subside.

-Three logistics projects that have benefited from the improving economic outlook are OriginTrail (TRAC), Waltonchain (WTC) and Wabi (WABI).
+Three logistics projects that have benefited from the improving economic outlook are OriginTrail, Waltonchain and Wabi.
 Since early February, each has seen its token price increase by up to 300%.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.